WayneManion/3d-printing-nuggets/README.md

 * (PB5) Status LED GPIO pin

 ## Get the klipper-mcu service running on a CB2 with the Armbian bookworm release
 BTT has some issues with its Arbian bookworm-based release.
-Here is the quick and dirty way to get the klipper-mcu serice working from scratch.
+Here is the quick and dirty way to get the klipper-mcu service working from scratch.
 ```
 cd ~/klipper/
 make menuconfig